 Barbara Thorndick, OBE FCIH BA (Hons)

-Barbara joined the Board in March 2016 and sits on the Audit and Governance Committees.
+Barbara joined the Board in March 2016 and is Chair of the Remuneration Committee, Vice-Chair of the Audit Committee and sits on the Governance Committee.

 She is the former Chief Executive of West Kent Housing Association, which under her leadership was the first housing association in the country to be awarded top marks by government inspectors for delivering excellent services to residents.
 In 2007/8 she set up the Placeshapers Group of housing associations to help represent the interests of community-based housing associations who further their work through locally based partnerships.
 In 2008 she was awarded the OBE for services to social housing.